"My sex-related data is more sensitive than my financial data and I want the same level of security and privacy": User Risk Perceptions and Protective Actions in Female-oriented Technologies: Background and Related Work

 The SP of FemTech products can be investigated by looking into IoT hardware, product websites, mobile apps, cloud detests, etc. However, the security and privacy of the user and data in FemTech are more complex than in some other contexts.
 Furthermore, due to the intimate nature of the data involved in these technologies, social and cultural aspects need to be taken into account too.
 A combination of multi-layered systems and sensitive data and applications creates a new range of complex harms and risks.
-Complex harms include `harms with a less clear definition', which is within the scope of the UK Government’s White Paper on Online Harms\footnote{We use UK Government’s White Paper on Online Harms as reference for this research: gov.uk/government/consultations/online$-$harms$-$white$-$paper} and the related Online Harms Bill.
+Complex harms include `harms with a less clear definition', which is within the scope of the UK Government’s White Paper on Online Harms\footnote{gov.uk/government/consultations/online$-$harms$-$white$-$paper}.
 A taxonomy of organizational cyber-harms is suggested in \cite{agrafiotis2018taxonomy} where such harms are grouped within six main categories: Physical/Digital, Economic, Psychological, Reputational, and Social/Societal.
 FemTech risks and harms can fall into all these categories, alone or combined, and beyond.
 Examples include abuse and loss of life, loss of job, shame and guilt, damaged relationships, and public negative perception, all of which belong to the categories described in \cite{agrafiotis2018taxonomy}.
 Moreover, plenty of news articles, academic papers, and popular science books (e.g. \cite{Carissa}) have included various examples of complex harms and risks.
 These include influencing elections (e.g., \cite{bergmann2020populism}) and organised social media attacks, or LGBTQI+ support for both (digital and physical) safety \cite{Geeng,DeVito}, women's experiences online outside of Western perspectives \cite{Im,Karusala}, vulnerable populations in the global south\cite{Afnan,Sambasivan,Sambasivan1,Sambasivan2}, and people living with stigmatized conditions \cite{Bussone}.
-More examples include cyberstalking, and stigmatised topics such as domestic violence and intimate partner violence \cite{Tseng,slupska2022they}, and algorithmic harms \cite{strohmayer2022safety}.
+More examples include cyberstalking, and stigmatised topics such as domestic violence/intimate partner violence \cite{Tseng,slupska2022they}, and algorithmic harms \cite{strohmayer2022safety}.